rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryCluster.md

 - There is a single argument of type System.String.
 - Returns ClusterDnsReply.
+### exocomputegetclusterconnectioninfo
+Obtains the YAML file needed to connect a customer-managed cluster to RSC.

+- There is a single argument of type ExocomputeGetClusterConnectionInput.
+- Returns ExocomputeGetClusterConnectionInfoReply.
 ### floatingips
 Get a list of a cluster's always-available Ips